Policy Gradient with Tree Expansion: Abstract

 \section{Abstract}

-Despite the popularity of policy gradient methods, they are known to suffer from large variance and high sample complexity.
-To mitigate this, we introduce \treepol{} -- a generalization of softmax that takes planning into account.
+Policy gradient methods are notorious for having a large variance and high sample complexity.
+To mitigate this, we introduce \treepol{}---a generalization of softmax that employs planning.
 In \treepol{}, we extend the traditional logits with the multi-step discounted cumulative reward, topped with the logits of future states.
-We consider two variants of SoftTreeMax, one for cumulative reward and one for exponentiated reward.
-For both, we analyze the gradient variance and reveal for the first time the role of a tree expansion policy in mitigating this variance.
-We prove that the resulting variance decays exponentially with the planning horizon as a function of the expansion policy.
-Specifically, we show that the closer the resulting state transitions are to uniform, the faster the decay.
-In a practical implementation, we utilize a parallelized GPU-based simulator for fast and efficient tree search.
-Our differentiable tree-based policy leverages all gradients at the tree leaves in each environment step instead of the traditional single-sample-based gradient.
-We then show in simulation how the variance of the gradient is reduced by three orders of magnitude, leading to better sample complexity compared to the standard policy gradient.
-On Atari, \treepol{} demonstrates up to 5x better performance in a faster run time compared to distributed PPO.
-Lastly, we demonstrate that high reward correlates with lower variance.
+We analyze \treepol{} and explain how tree expansion helps to reduce its gradient variance.
+We prove that the variance depends on the chosen tree-expansion policy.
+Specifically, we show that the closer the induced transitions are to being state-independent, the stronger the variance decay.
+With approximate forward models, we prove that the resulting gradient bias diminishes with the approximation error while retaining the same variance reduction.
+Ours is the first result to bound the gradient bias for an approximate model.
+In a practical implementation of \treepol{}, we utilize a parallel GPU-based simulator for fast and efficient tree expansion.
+Using this implementation in Atari, we show that \treepol{} reduces the gradient variance by three orders of magnitude.
+This leads to better sample complexity and improved performance compared to distributed PPO.